samsungsamiio/samsungsami.io/source/sami/api-spec.md

 `GET /rules/<ruleId>/actions`
 {:.pa.param.http}

 Checks whether at least one Action can be run for test.
+Applies only to Rules created by the application.

 This call accepts application and user tokens as the access token.